dudewheresmycode/opengolfsim.com/articles/fold-up-golf-sim-cabinet.md

 Now I'm in my third year of my garage golf sim and decided to pull out all the stops.
 My biggest gripe with having the simulator was that I couldn't use my garage while it was up.
 It just took up too much space.
 I saw [this company](https://www.murphygolfsimulators.com/dimensions) was making murphy-bed style folding simulators.
 This seemed like the perfect thing, but they ain't cheap.
 I figured I could design and build one myself for a fraction of the price.

-Bill of Materials (BOM)
+### Bill of Materials (BOM)

+(in progress)

 - 2&times;4s for cabinet frame
 - 1&times;4s for door frame
-- Particle Board
+- Particle Board for doors
 - 6x 6" Tee Hinges
-- 123x96 Custom Carl's Golf Screen (For built-in rooms)
-- BenQ TH671ST Projector
 - 12ft of Lowe's Grizzly Grass
 - 1/4" plywood sheathing (for flooring)
 - 1&times;2s for floor frame
 - 1 1/2" foam insulation

+### Purchased Software &amp; Equipment

+- 123x96 Custom Carl's Golf Screen (For built-in rooms)
+- BenQ TH671ST Projector
+- Garmin Approach R10 (Launch Monitor)
+- Sigpro Softy Hitting Strip

 ## Photos